rf20008/TheDiscordMathBotRepo/TERMS_AND_CONDITIONS.md

 Suggestions to this are welcome (as of right now)!
 If you make any TOS changes that will affect people's usage of the bot, please let me know through the commit message.
 Pull requests containing changes to my Terms of Service or my Privacy Policy will be considered more strictly.

-## 7: GPLv3 disclaimer
+## 7: AGPLv3 disclaimer

-These Terms shall not be construed to prevent you from doing anything that the GPLv3 License allows you to do.
+These Terms shall not be construed to prevent you from doing anything that the AGPLv3 License allows you to do.
-In other words, if the GPLv3 or later allows you to do something that my terms prevent you from doing, you can still do it.
+In other words, if the AGPLv3 or later allows you to do something that my terms prevent you from doing, you can still do it.

-You have the rights to copy, modify, analyze, run, distribute, etc my code, **but only as long as you follow the rules of the GPLv3**.
+You have the rights to copy, modify, analyze, run, distribute, etc my code, **but only as long as you follow the rules of the AGPLv3**.
-If you do not follow the GPLv3, you must not copy my code and take it closed sourced, or do any other interaction with my code.
+If you do not follow the AGPLv3, you must not copy my code and take it closed sourced, or do any other interaction with my code.
+Also, you must follow the AGPLv3, which requires you to distribute copies of your source code to people if they want it, even if you run your instance over a network.
+Also, you should encourage them to follow the AGPLv3.

 ## 8: Remember to follow the Discord ToS

 As my bot is being hosted and run according to the Discord API and interacts with Discord in such a way that their terms apply, you must follow [Discord's Terms and Conditions](https://discord.com/tos).